Coresignal logo

 Complex solutions

 Account-based sales pipelines are more complicated buying environments than their traditional counterparts.
-The post-purchase stage becomes increasingly important as the selling company aims at meeting all the needs of the customer and providing additional solutions to address their pain points.
+The post-purchase stage becomes increasingly important as the selling company aims to meet the customer's needs and provide additional solutions to address their pain points.

 Focused approach

-Account-based selling stands out due to its focused approach, allocating resources to satisfy a small number of high-value sales-qualified leads.
+Account-based selling stands out due to its focused approach.
+It allocates resources to satisfy a small number of high-value sales-qualified leads.
 Dedicated teams become professionals in the very specific sphere of solving the issues of the clients in their account-based selling pipeline.

 Higher-closing rates

-Account-based sales pipeline has higher-closing rates than more usual sales pipelines built on inbound marketing.
+Account-based sales pipelines have higher closing rates than more usual sales pipelines built on inbound marketing.
 Focusing on fewer accounts gives a competitive advantage as it allows for a deep understanding of a customer’s particular needs and customized solutions.
-This leads to avoiding wrong accounts and a greater probability of closing the deal with the right ones.
+This leads to avoiding the wrong accounts and a greater probability of closing the deal with the right ones.

 Less dependency on individual stakeholders